Learn what different photography terms mean. From camera gear to techniques, you’ll have a better overall understanding of photography.

 Hard Light: A bright light that causes harsh shadows.

-HDR (High dynamic range): Several photos taken at different exposure levels that are combined into one to create a photo with better exposure and colors.
+HDR (High dynamic range): Several photos taken at different exposure levels are combined into one to create a photo with better exposure and colors.

 Highlights: The brightest points in an image.